Web-Garden-Limited/web-garden-limited/index.md

 - **C# and .NET** - I am comfortable working on API design, implementation and integration.
 Anywhere you can use C#.

-- **Flutter** - I have recently been getting into Google Flutter which I really enjoy.
+- **Flutter** - I have recently been getting into <a href="https://flutter.dev/" target="_blank">Google Flutter</a> which I really enjoy.
 I've released my first app using Flutter, the <a href="https://bristolstoolchart.net" target="_blank">Bristol Stool Chart</a>.
 It is completely free to use and fully open source. <a href="https://github.com/dconlisk/bristol-stool-chart-flutter-app" target="_blank">View the source code on github</a>

 - **Voice** - I love building voice skills and I have experience building an award winning voice skill for Alexa and Google Home for a well known TV show.
 I also have a couple of skills active for Alexa, <a href="https://www.amazon.co.uk/Web-Garden-Limited-Daybreak-Yoga/dp/B079542ZNV/ref=sr_1_1?dchild=1&keywords=web+garden+limited&qid=1593259714&s=digital-skills&sr=1-1" target="_blank">Daybreak Yoga</a> and <a href="https://www.amazon.co.uk/Web-Garden-Limited-Tea-Guide/dp/B076JGKSLJ/ref=sr_1_2?dchild=1&keywords=web+garden+limited&qid=1593259776&s=digital-skills&sr=1-2" target="_blank">Tea Guide</a>.